karloskar/traefik-for-local-dev/README.md

   - "traefik.http.routers.service-1.rule=Host(\`service-1.localhost\`)"
 ```

-or, for situations wher you might have something running that is not containerized, by
+or, for situations where you might have something running that is not containerized, by
 adding a file in the dynamic directory (you need to create a directory called dynamic
 in this directory).
 Maybe something like `dynamic/service-2.yml` with
 content like this